PLAY THERAPY

 Puzzle

-Puzzles help kids develop problem-solving skills, patience, and persistence, which can translate into coping strategies that can be utilized outside of the therapeutic setting.
+Puzzles help kids develop problem-solving skills, patience, and persistence, which can translate into valuable coping strategies.
 Puzzles also provide opportunities for therapists to observe a child's cognitive abilities, communication style, and emotional responses.

 Jewelry Game